sea-bass/pyrobosim/docs/source/concepts.rst

 Actions
 -------

-Within the world, we can spawn a robot that can perform a set of *actions*, such as:
+Within the world, we can spawn a robot that can perform a set of *actions*, such as navigating, picking and placing.

-* **Navigate** to a particular entity or pose.
-* **Pick** an object from a specific location.
-* **Place** an object at a specific location and pose.
+To learn more, refer to :ref:`robot_actions`.

 These actions can be specified individually, or a sequence of actions (or a *plan*).
-Actions or plans can be commanded directly (e.g., "go to the table and pick up an apple") or as part of a *task and motion planning* framework that accepts a task specification (e.g., "all apples should be on the kitchen table") and outputs a plan that, when executed, satisfies the specification.
+Actions or plans can be commanded directly (e.g., "go to the table and pick up an apple") or as part of a :ref:`task_and_motion_planning` framework that accepts a task specification (e.g., "all apples should be on the kitchen table") and outputs a plan that, when executed, satisfies the specification.

-For example, here is a robot performing a **navigate** action from the kitchen to the desk in our simple test world.
+For example, here is a robot performing a **Navigate** action from the kitchen to the desk in our simple test world.

 .. image:: media/example_navigate.png